Skip to content

 Lake Rweru:

 Situated on the border between Rwanda and Burundi, Lake Rweru forms an essential part of the Ruzizi River Basin.
 This large wetland area plays a vital role in the region’s rich biodiversity and ecological health.
-Lake Rweru is a home to numerous fish species with the most common being the Nile tilapia and different species of cichlids.
+Lake Rweru is home to numerous fish species with the most common being the Nile tilapia and different species of cichlids.

 These fish species have contributed to the livelihood of communities living around the lake.
 Additionally, the lake is a habitat to numerous amphibians, and different wading bird species such as waterfowls, it attracts different wildlife hence making it a good destination for adventurous tours in Rwanda.